h2oai/qcon2015/02-ham-or-spam/README.md

 ## Exercise
- - try to use different H2O model - for example, GBM
+ - Try to use different H2O model - for example, GBM